OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 ## 🧭 **What This Establishes**

-Across numerical methods, geometry, mechanics, data, and real-world structures, SSUM produces
-**executable, inspectable, and falsifiable results** — proving structural mathematics is not theoretical, but operational.
+Across numerical methods, geometry, mechanics, data, and real-world structures, SSUM produces **executable, inspectable, and falsifiable results** — proving structural mathematics is operational, not theoretical.

 ---